OasisLMF/OasisLMF/README.md

 You can also install from a specific branch `<branch name>` using:

-    pip install git+{https,ssh}://git@github.com/OasisLMF/OasisLMF.git@<branch name>#egg=oasislmf
+    pip install [-v] git+{https,ssh}://git@github.com/OasisLMF/OasisLMF.git@<branch name>#egg=oasislmf

+## Dependencies

-#### System package dependencies
+### System

 The package provides a built-in lookup framework (`oasislmf.keys.lookup`) which uses the Rtree Python package, which in turn requires the `libspatialindex` spatial indexing C library.

 https://libspatialindex.github.io/index.html

- If you want your model lookup to use the built-in lookup then please ensure that you have installed `libspatialindex` library.

-## Development
+The PiWind demonstration model uses the built-in lookup framework, therefore running PiWind or any model which uses the built-in lookup, requires that you install `libspatialindex`.

+#### GNU/Linux

+For GNU/Linux the following is a specific list of required system libraries

+ * unixodbc unixodbc-dev
+ * **Debian**: g++ compiler build-essential, libtool, zlib1g-dev autoconf on debian distros
+ * **Red Hat**: 'Development Tools' and zlib-devel

-### Dependencies
+### Python

-Dependencies are controlled by `pip-tools`.
+Package Python dependencies are controlled by `pip-tools`.
 To install the development dependencies first, install `pip-tools` using:

     pip install pip-tools